Adams Oshiomhole now APC National Chairman

 Oshiomhole was declared chairman of the the ruling APC at the party's national convention at the Eagles Square in Abuja on Saturday, June 23, 2018.

+Oshiomhole was declared chairman of the ruling APC at the party's national convention at the Eagle Square in Abuja on Saturday, June 23, 2018.

-He was elected APC national chairman unopposed after all other candidates for same position dropped their interest for the position.
+He was elected APC national chairman unopposed after all other candidates for the same position dropped their interests for the position.

 Nine other candidates were also elected unopposed as excos of the ruling party.